CmdDraven/Syn-Syu/docs/Syn-Syu_Overview.md

 [space]
 min_free_gb = 100
 ```

+The `[applications]` section controls the default inclusion of Flatpak and
+firmware updates when building the manifest and during subsequent `sync`
+operations; CLI flags `--with-flatpak` and `--with-fwupd` override the defaults.

 The `[space]` section defines `min_free_gb`, a buffer that must remain free on
 disk before updates proceed.
 The orchestrator also honours `disk_extra_margin_mb`